scandum/wolfsort/README.md

 Memory overhead
 ---------------
-Wolfsort requires 4n memory for the partitioning process and O(sqrt n) memory for the buckets.
+Wolfsort requires 4n memory for the partitioning process and n / 4 memory (up to a maximum of 65536) for the buckets.

 If not enough memory is available wolfsort falls back on fluxsort, which requires exactly 1n swap memory, and if that's not sufficient fluxsort falls back on quadsort which can sort in-place.
 It is an